 Refrigerant is the lifeblood of your air conditioner; it’s the substance that absorbs heat from your home and carries it outside.
 If your system is low on refrigerant, it simply can’t cool the air effectively.
 It’s important to know that refrigerant operates in a closed loop and doesn’t get “used up” like gasoline.
 If your levels are low, it almost always means there’s a leak somewhere in the lines.
 A refrigerant leak is a serious issue that harms the environment and can damage your AC’s compressor.
 This isn’t a DIY fix, so if you suspect a leak, it’s time to contact a professional to find and repair it safely.

-Frozen Evaporator Coil
+Spotting a Frozen Evaporator Coil

 Seeing ice on your indoor AC unit is a clear sign of trouble.
 The evaporator coil is the part of your system that absorbs heat from the air inside your home.
 For it to work properly, it needs steady airflow.
 When that airflow is blocked, often by a dirty air filter, the coil can get too cold and cause the condensation on it to freeze solid.
 This block of ice prevents the coil from doing its job, so your AC’s blower fan will just circulate warm air throughout your house.
 If you see ice, turn off your AC immediately to let the coil thaw, and check your air filter.